 Now that you have your database info you can connect to your database.
 Sweet, sweet data at last.
 Just go ahead and put your info into this form and click Next.

-One last quick thing that you’ll have to decide is if it’s okay for us to collect some anonymous info about how you use the product — it helps us a bunch to make Metabase better!
+One last quick thing that you’ll have to decide is if it’s okay for us to collect some anonymous info about how you use the product — it helps us make Metabase better.
 Like the box says:

 At this point you are all set and ready to use Metabase.
 Since we like keeping in touch with our friends we made it easy to sign up for our newsletter (infrequent emails) with a single click!